 Is the College of Whispers Bard Good?

-The College of Whispers Bard is a very solid subclass choice for most types of campaigns.
+The College of Whispers Bard has the potential to be a very solid subclass choice for most types of campaigns.

 In combat situations, you can cause confusion amongst the enemies and pick off stragglers while your party holds the front lines.